 Without this knowledge, you’ve probably tried to engage dads but weren’t successful.
 Or, maybe you lacked the resources to get it going.

-That’s exactly why the My Dad Matters Toolkit was created.
+That’s exactly why the My Dad Matters Training was created.

 How ready is your organization to support dads?

 It is helpful to get a general sense of how ready an organization is to engage fathers by considering what is going well and what can be improved.
 This is important groundwork before using the other tools in the toolkit.

 Complete the survey to find out how your organization scores.

 My Dad Matters is for new and experienced practitioners who want to engage dads in their communities.
 The reality is that dads have different needs than moms, and you may be lacking the know-how to engage them.

 Our step-by-step approach will systematically guide you in your planning and delivery of inclusive services.
 After completing it you’ll know: